Get help from our family support team

 Our Helpline service can provide advice about autism and related matters, including challenging behaviour, food refusal and sleep, and signposting to specialist support services for issues including education and schools.

-We are also offering Virtual Home Visits, by video link, to provide in-depth advice on a one-to-one basis.
+We are also offering Virtual Home Visits, by video link, to parents and carers living in the Reading, Wokingham and West Berkshire council areas only to provide in-depth advice on a one-to-one basis.

-If you need advice at any time, or would like to request a Virtual Home Visit with one of our family support workers, you can contact us in the following ways – please make sure to include your email address and a phone number in your message:
+If you need advice at any time, or would like to request a Virtual Home Visit with one of our family support workers, you can contact the Helpline team in the following ways – please make sure to include your email address and a phone number in your message:

 - Click here to complete our online contact form and let us know how we can help